 Paris art studies was founded in 2007 as a new cultural and teaching venue for the English- speaking community of Paris and visitors to the city.

-Pre-COVID, weekly visits to the city’s historical districts and monuments and to the city’s many museums were an integral part of the courses.
 One of the aims of the program was to familiarize the student with the great number of museums of the city and the wealth and variety of their permanent collections.
-Another important objective was to cover the most important temporary exhibitions originating or travelling to Paris museums and exhibition venues.
+Another important objective was to cover the most important temporary exhibitions held all year-long in the Paris museums and exhibition venues.

-In January 2021, PAS launched a further program of online lectures in English on the political, artistic and cultural history of modern France held weekly on Wednesdays and starting with the Third French Republic 1870-1940.
-These are delivered by faculty members of French and American university programs in Paris, Mariam Habibi PhD, Anne Catherine Abecassis PhD , Sylvie Koneski PhD and Chris Boïcos MPhil.
+Weekly lectures on the history of art and museum exhibitions by Chris Boïcos and guest speakers are scheduled on Mondays.
+On Wednesdays we feature a program of lectures on the political, artistic and cultural history of modern France.
+These are delivered by faculty members of French and American university programs in Paris, Anne Catherine Abecassis PhD , Sylvie Koneski PhD, Mariam Habibi PhD and Chris Boïcos MPhil.

 Monthly on-site visits to the museums, temporary exhibitions and the districts of Paris are also scheduled throughout the fall, winter and spring seasons.